Jump to main content

 • (1878)

-The official legal time in Portugal is established by this observatory, commissioned by King Pedro V, with a privileged location for astronomical observations.
-The need to accommodate very particular astronomy instruments gave this magnificent example of scientific architecture a strong technical character.
-Its design – by Jean Colson, accompanied by José da Costa Sequeira and Valentim José Corrêa – which is based on the Pulkovo Observatory, in Russia, is richer and benefits from the special surroundings of the Tapada da Ajuda urban setting.
-The scientific and historical importance, as well as the archives, collection, and library, is unparalleled in the country.
-The building is in situ heritage recognised as a Public Interest Property in 2022 and is part of the MUHNAC-UL since 2012.
+The official legal time in Portugal was established by this observatory, commissioned by King Pedro V, with a privileged location for astronomical observations.
+The need to accommodate very specific astronomical instruments gave this magnificent example of scientific architecture a strong technical character.
+Its design – by Jean Colson, together with José da Costa Sequeira and Valentim José Corrêa – is based on the Pulkovo Observatory in Russia, but is richer and takes advantage of the special urban environment of Tapada da Ajuda.
+Its scientific and historical importance, as well as its archives, collections and library, are unparalleled in the country, and its heritage in situ was recognised as a Property of Public Interest in 2002 and has been part of MUHNAC-ULISBOA since 2012.

 Address